Top Industrial Valves Used in the Fertilizer Industry - Aira Euro Automation

 • Maintain consistent pressure and flow

-Aira Euro Automation offers a complete range of pneumatically and electrically actuated control valves, ideal for integration with SCADA or PLC systems.
-Our valves come with smart positioners and fail-safe options to ensure maximum process reliability.
+Aira Euro Automation offers a complete range of pneumatically and electrically actuated control valves suitable for integration with PLC and SCADA systems.
+Our control valves are available with smart positioners and fail-safe configurations to maximize process reliability.

 Check Valves: Protecting Against Reverse Flow